-Pasteurization maintains the nutritional value of milk, the CDC explained.
+Pasteurization of raw milk maintains the nutritional value of the milk, the CDC explained.
 Some enzymes and vitamins are reduced during the pasteurization process, but these often aren’t critical to human health or can be obtained elsewhere, such as vitamin C.

 Contamination can happen at any stage of milk production, even if farmers maintain clean operations and make an effort to test their milk supply for bacteria.
 Foodborne illness-causing bacteria can enter milk supply in many ways, including: udder infection, insects or rodents near the cows; cross-contamination caused by farm employees, such as that due to dirty clothing or equipment; or animal feces near the milk.
 Even in operations where farmers strive to prevent contamination, bacterial infection is always a possibility until after the pasteurization phase.